 Varieties to Try: Smooth luffa: ‘Dok’, ‘Edible Ace’; Ridged luffa (a.k.a.Chinese okra): ‘Bonzana’

-These are very ornamental plants, producing clusters of large yellow male and female flowers all summer long.
-If you give pollination a helping hand (see page 43), these will be followed by elongated fruits.
+According to Niki, “These are very ornamental plants, producing clusters of large yellow male and female flowers all summer long.
+If you give pollination a helping hand (see page 43 of Veggie Garden Remix for more details), these will be followed by elongated fruits.

-Like most gourds, the vines are vigorous (translation: “absolutely ridiculously rampant plants that are trying to take over the world”).
+Like most gourds, the vines are vigorous (translation: absolutely ridiculously rampant plants that are trying to take over the world).
 You have been forewarned.
-Give them a fence or something very sturdy to climb.
+Give them a fence or something very sturdy to climb.”

 “In my garden, I harvest the luffas when they are mature and the green skin has turned yellowish and bring them indoors to finish drying (a process that takes 2 to 3 weeks).

 Once the skin is brown and hard, use a hammer to crack one end of the fruit and shake out the seeds for future harvests.
 Then soak the gourds in a pan of water overnight to soften the skin for easy peeling, which reveals the unique spongy interior.

-The fruits of the luffa gourd are a tasty treat when picked young, but once they grow longer than 6 inches, eating quality declines and they’re best saved for dried sponges.
+The fruits of the luffa gourd are a tasty treat when picked young, but once they grow longer than 6 inches, eating quality declines and they’re best saved for dried sponges.”